QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 A colour chart is added at the top of the image to help with interpretation.
 For example, purple events have high values for ACI *and* CVR.
 Cyan events have high values for *H*(t) and CVR.
 This will depend on the characteristic distribution of acoustic energy in the animal calls that contribute to the event.
 With some experience you begin to recognise the different sounds of interest.

+For convenience, we refer to these spectrograms as long-duration, false-colour spectrograms or LDFC spectrograms.

 ---

 ## Slide 7: The right combination of indices is important

 {% include figure.html src="Slides/Slide9.png" caption="Slide 7." %}

 Different combinations of indices give different views of the soundscape.
-Here we see two false-colour spectrograms of the same recording.
-Note that more structure is visible in the bottom spectrogram than in the top, because two of the three indices used to construct the top spectrogram are correlated.
+Here we see two LDFC spectrograms of the same recording.
+Note that more acoustic structure is visible in the bottom spectrogram than in the top, because two of the three indices used to construct the top spectrogram are correlated.
 So here we have an important “trick” in making this technique work.
-Each of the three indices used to construct a false-colour spectrogram should be independent of each other--or at least they should not be positively correlated.
+Each of the three indices used to construct an LDFC spectrogram should be independent of each other -- or at least have the minimum correlation possible.
 In the top image the two indices AVG and CVR are highly correlated and therefore the third index (CVR) is not adding any new information to the other two.
 The EVN index in the second spectrogram is a measure of the *acoustic events per second* in each frequency bin.

 ---